 Healthy eating habits for your children

-The eating habits your children learn when they are young will help them to establish a healthy weight and maintain a healthy lifestyle as adults.
-One of the most important approaches to eating is to cut down on fat intake.
-Simple ways to accomplish this include eating low-fat or non-fat dairy products, poultry without skin, lean meats, and low-fat or fat-free breads and cereals.
+The eating habits your children learn when they are young will help them to establish a healthy weight and maintain a healthy lifestyle as adults - including eating 5-a-day portions of fruit and vegetables.

 Children over a year old should have full fat cow's milk until they are at least two.
 Semi-skimmed milk can be introduced after that.
 Skimmed milk isn't suitable as the main drink for under-fives because it doesn't provide enough energy or vitamin A.

 If you are unsure about how to select and prepare a variety of foods for your family, consult a doctor or registered dietitian.
 It is important that you do not place your overweight child on a restrictive diet unless a doctor supervises one for medical reasons.

 There are many ways of encouraging your children to develop healthy eating habits: